OpenID Connect

 Provider Name | A Unique name for the provider |

 Provider URL | A Provider URL.
-This is unique to each provider, for example for Github Actions it is: https://token.actions.githubusercontent.com Note: this needs to be the root URL i.e. it has the .well-known/openid-configuration portion of the URL removedThis provides the configuration for the chosen provider; we use this to verify the provider signed the OpenID Token we received |
+This is unique to each provider, for example for Github Actions it is: https://token.actions.githubusercontent.com Note: this needs to be the root URL i.e. it has the .well-known/openid-configuration portion of the URL removedThis provides the configuration for the chosen provider, we use this to verify the OpenID Token we received was signed by the provider |

-Required OpenID Token Claims | The required claims must be in the received OpenID Token's payload to authenticate successfully.
-For example, tokens from CircleCI could specify the oidc.circleci.com/vcs-origin value, which would allow users to limit requests from a specific version control source repository to allow access to specified Cloudsmith Service Account(s)We strongly encourage people to set at least one claim, as some providers share signing keys across all orgs, meaning that without any configured claims, any OIDC request from that provider could authenticate if they knew the service account(s) to target.
-We support adding a wildcard ( .* ) operator, only at the end of the value of the Claims. |
+Required OpenID Token Claims | The required claims that must be present in the received OpenID Token's payload to successfully authenticate.
+For example, tokens from CircleCI could specify the oidc.circleci.com/vcs-origin value which would allow users to limit requests from a specific version control source repository to allow access to specified Cloudsmith Service Account(s)We strongly encourage people to set at least one claim, as some providers share signing keys across all orgs, meaning that without any configured claims any OIDC request from that provider could authenticate if they knew the service account(s) to target. |

 Service Accounts | The service accounts that the user wants to be able to authenticate as with the configured provider & claims combination |